 Bull has excellent hearing, but his natural environment of open fields and pastures means he is not very good at localizing the source of a sound.
-This gives Bull a “wide open” auditory range and, even though he is exposed and vulnerable in open areas, he is very much aware of what is moving around him.
+This gives the Bull “wide open” auditory range and, even though he is exposed and vulnerable in open areas, he is very much aware of what is moving around him.
 He has large eyes on the side of his head, giving him an expansive field of view, and can pick up on the slightest of movements.
-Bull is red-green color blind and sees the world in shades of yellow, blue, brown, and gray.
+The Bull is red-green color blind and sees the world in shades of yellow, blue, brown, and gray.
 As an herbivore, Bull’s color blindness means that he relies on his highly developed senses of taste and smell to acquire food, even possessing a special olfactory organ that assists in discerning the nuances of his environment.

 Bull prefers the safety of what is familiar and finds anything unknown to be inherently dangerous.
 They resist change and can take a long time to warm up to new people and situations.
-Bulls may seem to be just standing around a lot, but in reality they are taking it all in – noticing what is new and different versus what is commonplace.
-Bull also possesses an acute ability of recognition, in that they are able to not only differentiate other cattle, but also animals of other species, including humans.
-This ability even extends to recognition of photographs of other individual creatures of all types.
+Bulls may seem to be just standing around a lot, but in reality, they are taking it all in – noticing what is new and different versus what is commonplace.
+Bull also possesses an acute ability of recognition, in that they are able to not only differentiate other cattle but also animals of other species, including humans.
+This ability even extends to the recognition of photographs of other individual creatures of all types.